 Figure 6 illustrates how constrained correspondence analysis (CCA) works: the relative positioning of an object (in this case, a text) is made concrete through the addition of specific information regarding other objects in the timeline.
 Thus King John is assigned a date of 1595.8, or October of 1595, as a manifestation of its statistical distance from 3 Henry VI, Julius Caesar, and Pericles.
 Obviously, the accuracy of such a "forcing" method depends in part on the soundness of these anchors, yet the procedure has the advantage of providing a specific date, rather than relative position, for each play.

-Using a modified version of code from Poblome et al. (Poblome et al., 2009) we performed the constrained correspondence analysis (CCA) and subsequent bootstrap analysis in MatLab, a software program dedicated to numerical analysis.
+Using a modified version of code from Poblome et al. (Poblome et al., 2009) we performed the constrained correspondence analysis (CCA) and added a bootstrap analysis to it in MATLAB, a software program dedicated to numerical analysis.
 We present the results in two ways.
 First, in Figure 7, we show how the predicted dates fit with the Oxford chronology dates.
 The diagonal line rising from bottom left to top right indicates the Oxford chronology (which does not include, we should point out, Edward III or the Additional Passages to The Spanish Tragedy).
 The circles represent play texts, the lines the confidence interval of the data.
 To see where a play falls in relation to the timeline, one can draw a horizontal line through the center of its circle back to the diagonal.
 For some plays, it will be seen, our prediction falls earlier than the Oxford date (e.g. Troilus and Cressida, As You Like It); in other cases it is later (e.g. Coriolanus, The Winter’s Tale).

 Figure 8 illustrates three chronologies: from left to right, the Oxford chronology; the correspondence chronology (CA); and the constrained correspondence chronology (CCA).
 The latter two are based, once again, on Oras's pause data, and on new pause data provided for collaborative works.